madhavanrmiitm/second-innings-app/admin_web/docs/AUTHENTICATION_SETUP.md

 ## 🔥 Authentication Flow Implementation

-This document describes the Firebase Google Sign-In authentication flow implemented for the Vue.js admin web application.
+This document describes the Firebase Google Sign-In authentication flow implemented for the Vue.js admin web application, including the new Test Mode feature for development and testing.

 ## 📋 Flow Overview